gianlu33/authentic-execution/docs/install-from-sources.md

 ## Authentic Execution Framework

-### [SGX, native] Event Manager, aes-encryptor, remote attestation apps
+### [SGX, native] Event Manager, remote attestation apps

 The Event Manager (EM) is the **untrusted** application that manages all the events that are exchanged between modules, and between a module and the deployer.
 It is also responsible of the loading process of the modules on the corresponding node.

-`aes-encryptor` is a Rust application used by the deployer to encrypt/decrypt events sent to/from the modules.
-It uses the same AES library used by the SGX modules.

-The Remote Attestation process for SGX requires two processes, called `ra_sp` and `ra_client` that communicate with the SGX modules and handle all the steps involved in the process.
+The Remote Attestation process for SGX requires two apps, called `ra_sp` and `ra_client` that communicate with the SGX modules and handle all the steps involved in the process.

 **Installation**